 Visiting the LDS Church History sites in New York is an amazing experience.
 So much came together in upstate New York to make the restoration of The Church of Jesus Christ of Latter-day Saints happen.
 Whether you are visiting in during summer or winter, keep these tips in mind.

 One of the first things to remember is that in New York, the freeway is a tollway.
 It makes for plenty of great rest stops but make sure you have the cash to pay at your exit.
 Making the long road trip?
 Be sure to read our 10 Tricks to Stop the Dreaded Question, Are We There Yet?
 If you are planning to fly into New York, Palmyra is near Rochester but Syracuse and Buffalo are good airport options as well.

-The closest hotel to the Hill Cumorah Pageant, Palmyra Inn & Suites, fills up extremely fast and often has tour groups staying so you'll want to book extra early if you plan on staying there.
 There are several bed and breakfasts and camping grounds in the area plus other nearby cities such as Geneva.
+I recommend trying out an Airbnb (get $40 off your stay when you use my referral link).
+They can be fun little homes and you get more room than a hotel.
+Just book early as everything will fill up fast during these last pageant runs.
 Geneva, which is not too far from the Peter Whitmer Farm, sits on one of the Finger Lakes making it a beautiful option.
 There is even a playground next to the shore for the kids to have fun while parents enjoy the scenery.
 Seneca Falls and Waterloo are smaller towns also close to the Peter Whitmer Farm.